arawnx/wikidict/README.md

 ## Running

-Wikidict takes a number specifying the number of batches through which the program will iterate; for each batch, Wikidict fetches a Wikipedia article and sifts through their words, outputting a JSON-formatted result.
+Wikidict takes a number specifying the number of batches through which the program will iterate; for each batch, Wikidict fetches a Wikipedia article and sifts through its words, outputting a JSON-formatted result.
 By default it returns a dictionary mapping each word to its frequency; to output only an array of the constituent words, pass `-a` as a command-line argument.